 You will usually need to maintain a certain standard of housing and a minimum level of wealth to qualify, as well.

-The benefit of these programs is that lump sum tax countries are often higher quality.
+The benefit of these programs is that lump-sum tax countries are often of higher quality.
 You may be willing to pay a little tax over zero tax in order to live in Switzerland vs. Dubai or Italy vs. Vanuatu.

 A British Overseas Territory in the Caribbean’s Lesser Antilles, Anguilla is a small player in the world of offshore trusts and offshore banking.
 Anguilla has two residence schemes that you can use to dramatically lower your taxes with proper planning.

 Your first option is to become a permanent resident by making a donation ($150,000) or investing in real estate ($750,000), which will qualify you to live in the country for as long as you want while enjoying the zero income tax rates.
 If you live in Anguilla for at least six months a year, you will also qualify as a tax resident.